Quick Answer

 Pick location using three tests: client access, commute predictability, and brand fit.

 Use Koramangala, HSR Layout, and Indiranagar as direct comparison points, not assumptions.
 Visit one centre in each area in the same weekday time window, then compare entry friction, pickup/drop convenience, and how easy the address is for a first-time visitor to handle.
-Add current micro-market context after verification.
+Current micro-market context pending official verification.

 If meetings are occasional, test before committing.
 A day pass is a practical trial format, and BHIVE positions day passes for freelancers, remote workers, and travelers.